cap-ntu/baconian-project/README.md

 Documentation is available at http://baconian-public.readthedocs.io/
 ### TODO and Road Map
 Currently, the project is under activate development.
 We are working towards a stable 1.0 version.
-Details of the road map and future plans will be released as soon as possible.
+Details of the road map and future plan will be released as soon as possible.

 Currently we are working on
-- [ ] Visualization module
-- [ ] Simplify flow module
+- [ ] Simplified flow module
-- [ ] State-of-art model-based algorithms: PILCO, GPS etc.
 - [ ] Latent-space method supporting.
+- [ ] General Ensemble method

 ### Acknowledgement